To my readers......

 Igor's Adventure - Part 1 p5

-Igor's is another extended story (currently 94 frames at the time of writing) and it reads like a classic labyrinth game.
+Igor's story is another epic (currently 94 frames at the time of writing) and it reads like a classic labyrinth game.
 He is seen running through a maze of vaulted, stone corridors.
 There he encounters a strange creature (Gil describes it as goblin-like).
-It is clad in fetching leather (rubber?) briefs and kneels respectfully before him.
+It is clad in fetching olive green briefs (leather? rubber?) and kneels respectfully before him.
 Igor advances intending to kill it (just to be on the safe side presumably, in true gaming style).
 However the wily creature shoots drugged darts at him and brings him down.

 Igor's Adventure - Part 2 p4